ctoec/data-collection/.github/pull_request_template.md

 Provide a brief overview of the work completed here.

 ## Zenhub Issue
 Replace this text with the link to the associated Zenhub issue.

+**NOTE: Please don't mark the issue as closed by this pull request!
+Issues are to be closed manually within Zenhub upon merge & prod deploy.**

 ## Associated PRs
 If applicable, replace this text with links to additional pull requests associated with this work.